emalderson/ThePhish/README.md

  4. ThePhish extracts all the observables from the email and creates a case on TheHive.
 The observables are analyzed thanks to Cortex and its analyzers.
  5. ThePhish calculates a verdict based on the verdicts of the analyzers.
  6. If the verdict is final, the case is closed and the user is notified.
 In addition, if it is a malicious email, the case is exported to MISP.
  7. If the verdict is not final, the analyst's intervention is required.
-He must review the case on TheHive along with the results given by the various analyzers to formulate a verdict, then it can send the notification to the user, optionally export the case to MISP and close the case.
+He must review the case on TheHive along with the results given by the various analyzers to formulate a verdict, then he can send the notification to the user, optionally export the case to MISP and close the case.

 ## ThePhish example usage